Timeline of the Israeli–Palestinian conflict in 2016: 26 December

 Mahdi Dweikat (20) of Balata Refugee Camp was shot in the foot by Israeli forces escorting Israelis to Joseph's Tomb in Nablus.
 The youth was said to have thrown a fire bomb.
 The area falls within the territorial jurisdiction of the Palestinian National Authority.

-Overview 27 December 2016 -9 January 2017
+Overview 27 December 2016 – 9 January 2017

 86 Palestinian structures in Area C of the West Bank and East Jerusalem were destroyed or confiscated for lack of Israeli permits.
 160 Palestinians, including 91 children, were displaced, a further 370 were affected.
 34 Palestinians, including 8 children were injured during clashes with Israeli troops throughout the West Bank.
 In 161 search and/or arrest operations 212 Palestinians were arrested.9 incidents involving the throwing of stones or Molotov cocktails at Israeli vehicles were reported.
-No one was injurfed, but some settler vehicles were damaged.
+No one was injured, but some settler vehicles were damaged.